narny29/transaction_ancestry/README.md

 This repository gets N transactions with the maximum ancestory count in a given block.

-Few points to note:
+Few points to note: <br>
-Only those ancestors are counted which are present in the given block.
+Only those ancestors are counted which are present in the given block. <br>
-The transactions are queried once and then stored in locale so that subsequent requests dont take too much time.
+The transactions are queried once and then stored in locale so that subsequent requests dont take too much time. <br>
 There can be more than one transaction with the same ancestor count.
-So the number of transactions shown can be more than the given count.
+So the number of transactions shown can be more than the given count. <br>

 Steps to run:
 Edit the file transactions_ancestry.py.
 You can refer to the given example in the repository or can add a block <br>
     `block = BlockTransactions(block_height="680005")` <br>
-    `print(block.get_top_ancestry_count_transactions(15))`
+    `print(block.get_top_ancestry_count_transactions(15))` <br>

     or